Pancho/displait/README.md

 * Rename and change its destination URL
 * Force refresh every 30 seconds
 * Change the render of the window
+* Import and Export your dashboard (via URL if it's not too populated or via copy/paste text)

 How to deploy
 -------------